 Those struggling with addiction may also become involved with other illegal activity or neglect financial responsibility to support their growing habit.
 This may include trading sexual favors, selling stolen merchandise or refusing to pay bills.
 These activities are common in the streets across our nation as addiction across America continues to destroy lives.

 Legal trouble is also commonly associated with drug addiction as those struggling with abuse inevitably encounter negative police interactions.
 Furthermore, these interactions can include but are not limited, to arrests associated with DUI, possession or any illegal activity directly or indirectly related to the habit.

 Effects of Addiction Upon Friends and Family

 To date, there have been no documented cases of positive, long-term outcomes related to drug addiction.
 As overdose and death loom large in the life of the abuser, he or she is not the only one who suffers.

 The pain exacts a tremendous toll on those associated with the addict.
 Over time, distance is created whether it be by the abuser or those closely related.
 At his or her lowest point, the abuser often finds himself or herself alone.

 Treatment for Addiction Across America

 Whether it be drug or alcohol abuse, America provides many treatment options to those haunted by addiction.
 Some include psychotherapy and full intervention programs.
 Others may include varying types of self-help groups.

 How many drug addicts in America live with little or no hope?
-If you (or someone you love) is struggling with addition, seek help immediately.
-There are many, effective means to address this malady.
+If you (or someone you love) is struggling with addiction, seek help immediately.
+Fortunately, there are many, effective means to address this malady.